anonymous-review-submission/goalexplorer/docs/instruction.md

 - [FlowDroid](https://github.com/secure-software-engineering/FlowDroid/) : FlowDroid Static Data Flow Tracker

-The dynamic explorer is built upon [Stoat]{https://github.com/tingsu/Stoat}, and it depends on Python, Ruby, Nokogiri, and UiAutomator:
+The dynamic explorer is built on top of [Stoat](https://github.com/tingsu/Stoat), and it depends on Python, Ruby, Nokogiri, and UiAutomator:

 - [Ruby](https://www.ruby-lang.org/en/) : 2.1